nilsvu/texfig/README.md

 	```

 	to test your Python and LaTeX setup.
 2. Copy the `texfig.py` file next to your Python script.
-It is just some setup and utility code for `matplotlib`, so feel free to edit any configurations within.
+It is just some simple setup and utility code for `matplotlib` to get you started, so feel free to edit any configurations within.
 3. Use `texfig` to generate PGF plots:

 	```python